-This course, comprised of both classroom and hands-on training, is designed for those individuals tasked with operating Overhead Cranes, including bridge, gantry, and jib cranes.
+Comprised of both classroom and hands-on training is designed for those individuals tasked with operating overhead cranes, including bridge, gantry, and jib cranes.
 The course focuses on the requirements set forth in 29 CFR 1910.179, OSHA’s Overhead and Gantry Cranes regulation, as well as 29 CFR 1910.184, OSHA’s Slings regulation, focusing on the rigging associated with crane operations.

 Upon completion of this course a student will be able to:

 - Understand legal requirements such as OSHA regulations and ANSI standards.